Cart abandonment is a key contributor to revenue loss for eCommerce businesses.

 Convenient shipping options

-Do you offer delivery options that meet your customers’ needs in terms of convenience and match your competitors on pricing?
+Do you offer delivery options that meet the needs of online shoppers in terms of convenience and match your competitors on pricing?

 Is your pricing competitive?
-Customers are likely to want to compare your pricing with other websites or high street stores.
+Customers are likely to want to compare your pricing with another eCommerce store or high street stores.
 If your prices are higher than your competitors, you may need to find, and clearly communicate, other good reasons for shopping with you.

 Personalize and optimize the customer journey